 RecitalsYour child will be given several opportunities to perform during the year.
 Performance is an important part of the musical experience and I strongly encourage students to be involved.
 Some children are very shy about performing and some are downright "hams".
 If your child is shy, I would encourage them to at least prepare something for the recital and attend, even if at the last minute they don't want to go through with it.
 Some kids who at first may be very shy feel comfortable enough to perform once they see other kids playing.
 I will never force anyone to perform if they don't want to.

 |Address:||16 Bridge Street

 Amherst, MA 01002

-Tuition, Payments and PoliciesTuition for one semester (17 weeks) is $476, and may be paid in full before the first lesson or broken down into 5 monthly installments payable one week before the ensuing month.
+Tuition, Payments and PoliciesTuition for one semester (17 weeks) for a half hour lesson is $476.
+For a forty-five minute lesson the tuition is $680.
+For a one hour lesson, the tuition is $850.
+Tuition may be paid in full before the first lesson or broken down into 5 monthly installments payable one week before the ensuing month.
 For lessons given in your home there is an additional fee of $15 per lesson (for additional children in the same home taking back to back lessons this applies only to the first lesson).
 If you are unable to complete a semester, you will only be responsible for all lessons taken to date plus a cancellation fee of $50.
 Lessons missed because of illness or other family emergencies are excused and can be made up during the make-up period.
 You are allowed up to two make-up lessons per semester with a maximum of three per year.